-See supplementary material for additional figures of the normalized integrated intensity for the autodetachment signal arising from $\Gamma \cdot U \cdot H_2O$ clusters at 4.38 eV pump excitation energy and 3.14 eV probe energy, as well as a comparison of the autodetachment signal arising from $\Gamma \cdot U \cdot H_2O$ clusters at 4.77 eV pump excitation energy and 1.58 eV probe energy vs. 3.18 eV probe energy.
+See supplementary material for additional figures of the normalized integrated intensity for the autodetachment signal arising from $\Gamma \cdot U \cdot H_2O$ clusters at 4.38 eV pump excitation energy and 3.14 eV probe energy, a comparison of the autodetachment signal arising from $\Gamma \cdot U \cdot H_2O$ clusters at 4.77 eV pump excitation energy and 1.58 eV probe energy vs. 3.18 eV probe energy, a power-dependent study of the autodetachment dynamics as a function of the 1.58 eV probe power, and a comment on uracil tautomerization.